wormhole-foundation/wormhole-icco/WHITEPAPER.md

 uint8 payloadID;
 // sale ID
 uint256 saleID;
-// sale token ATA for solana
-bytes32 solanaTokenAccount;
+// address of the token - left-zero-padded if shorter than 32 bytes bytes32 tokenAddress;
 // chain ID of the token
 uint16 tokenChain;
 // token decimals